DomoticASW/.github/profile/04-DevOps.md

 - It also adds a specific version tag to the image
 - It uses another action to update the DockerHub repository description with the content of the README file

+## Boolean sensor

+This is one of the emulated device and is conveniently packaged as a Docker image.

+### Docker image definition

+The Dockerfile is based on the [template suggested](https://gleam.run/deployment/linux-server/) by the Gleam documentation.

+### Publishing the Docker image

+A [GitHub action](https://github.com/DomoticASW/boolean-sensor/blob/main/.github/workflows/publish-docker-image.yaml) was set up in order to build and publish the docker image after every release (which is done manually).

+The action is based on the [suggested one](https://docs.docker.com/build/ci/github-actions/multi-platform) by the Docker documentation.
+The main changes are:

+- It also adds a specific version tag to the image
+- It uses another action to update the DockerHub repository description with the content of the README file

 # Other doc

 - [Description](./README.md)